JamesBrill/react-speech-recognition/docs/POLYFILLS.md

 # Basic usage

-The `SpeechRecognition` class exported by `react-speech-recognition` has the method `setSpeechRecognitionClient`.
+The `SpeechRecognition` class exported by `react-speech-recognition` has the method `applyPolyfill`.
 This can take an implementation of the [W3C SpeechRecognition specification](https://wicg.github.io/speech-api/#speechreco-section).
 From then on, that implementation will used by `react-speech-recognition` to transcribe speech picked up by the microphone.

 ```
-SpeechRecognition.setSpeechRecognitionClient(SpeechRecognitionPolyfill)
+SpeechRecognition.applyPolyfill(SpeechRecognitionPolyfill)
 ```

 Note that this type of polyfill that does not pollute the global scope is known as a "ponyfill" - the distinction is explained [here](https://ponyfoo.com/articles/polyfills-or-ponyfills). `react-speech-recognition` will also pick up traditional polyfills - just make sure you import them before `react-speech-recognition`.